top of page

 Your long run is key

 1 long run per week will help to make that 10km distance feel easier and make you believe that you are capable of conquering it.
 Long runs are the key to your aerobic development, they help to increase your red blood cell count, increase the amount of oxygen those red blood cells can carry, improve how efficient your body gets at utilising that oxygen, improve how much oxygen your lungs can get in and decrease the amount of oxygen your muscles need.
-Combine all of that together and you have a pretty efficient working cardiovascular system.
+Combine all of that and you have a pretty efficient working cardiovascular system.

-Tempos are effectively a way to train at the top of your aerobic speeds, this requires your body to get really good at using oxygen and helps to increase that aerobic roof and then you can run faster before you start running anaerobically.
+Tempos are effectively a way to train at the top of your aerobic speeds, this requires your body to get really good at using oxygen and helps to increase that aerobic roof, and then you can run faster before you start running anaerobically.
 Tempos will be a vital part of training for your 10km!

 Run strides!

 Strides are effectively 50-100m efforts at about 90% of your sprint speed, where you focus on staying relaxed and running with good form.
-I would recommend adding these in after your easy runs and during your warm ups before sessions, take a 1-2 minute rest between strides and do between 2-8 reps.
+I would recommend adding these in after your easy runs and during your warm-ups before sessions, take a 1-2 minute rest between strides and do between 2-8 reps.
 Strides will help you to improve your running economy so you waste less energy when running and improve your speed to make all those other paces feel slightly easier.
 It is crazy to me how many people skip doing their strides- never skip them!

 Run hills